Aggregated Individual Reporting for Post-Deployment Evaluation: Introduction

 We do not claim to originate the concept of individual reporting.
 In fact, we are inspired by the existence of similar reporting mechanisms in other domains, like the Vaccine Adverse Events Reporting System (VAERS) \citep{shimabukuro2015safety}, the Aviation Safety Reporting System (ASRS) \citep{beaubien2002review}, and various medical reporting systems \citep{wu2002icu}.
 We are also heavily influenced by calls to incorporate end-user expertise in algorithm evaluations (e.g., \citet{shen2021everyday,devos2022toward,lam2022end}) and to shift power towards the public (e.g., \citet{kalluri2020don,feffer2023preference}).
-Moreover, while several recent policy directives mandate the consideration of public feedback with specific reference to post-deployment monitoring (e.g., the EU AI Act \citep{euai2024chapter9}, the UN General Assembly's first AI resolution \citep{un-ai-res}, and Biden's now-repealed executive order \citep{biden2023executive}), they are, by nature, only high level.
-By presenting a high-level structure for AIRs, we aim to offer a shared language as starting point for conversation across subfields and domains, and to concretize what effective implementation of this policy might look like.
+Moreover, while several recent policy directives call for considering public feedback with specific reference to post-deployment monitoring (e.g., the EU AI Act \citep{euai2024chapter9}, the UN General Assembly's first AI resolution \citep{un-ai-res}, and Biden's now-repealed executive order \citep{biden2023executive}), they are, by nature, only high level.
+Our work aims to offer a shared language as a starting point for conversation across subfields and domains, and to concretize what effective implementation of these policies might look like.

+We also highlight two recent concurrent works that advocate similar proposals, but which offer complementary substantive contributions. \citet{longprehouse} gives a thorough legal and policy overview and a taxonomy of current flaw disclosure methods, which our manuscript excludes, as well as a sample reporting workflow.
+Meanwhile, \citet{gailmard2025known} conducts a thorough analysis of the reporting systems in other domains (e.g., public health and transportation) that we mention only briefly, and discusses design principles in light of them; they also provide more extensive perspectives on the organizational challenges in designing regulation and industry norms.
+Our work covers aspects that are not the focus of these works, and we believe it is worthwhile to consider all three perspectives in parallel.